jinglebot/CarND-Capstone/README.md

 ##### Training

 Training was done on two separate annotated datasets taken online.
 The first dataset contains simulator images that was fed to the model to create the first inference graph for running the classifier in the simulator.
 The training took *2,970 steps*.
 The second dataset contains real-life images mixed with Carla ROS bag images for running on Carla and it took *3,900 steps*.
+One team member's PC acted as a server to hold the huge data files necessary for training the models which cannot be loaded in Github since it imposes a 50MB file size limitation.

 ### Stages of Project Construction

 ##### Timeline

 To complete the tasks on time, the KITT team has followed a schedule as well as the [order of project development](https://classroom.udacity.com/nanodegrees/nd013/parts/6047fe34-d93c-4f50-8336-b70ef10cb4b2 "System Integration Project Lesson 4.
 Project Overview") suggested in the classroom.
-Communication was through a group Slack channel.
-One team member's PC acted as a server to hold the huge data files necessary for training the models which cannot be loaded in Github since it imposes a 50MB file size limitation.
-We actually had to downgrade the systems we were using to make sure the code will run on Carla.
-The KITT Github repository can be found [here](https://github.com/fwa785/CarND-Capstone.git).

 ##### Choice of Methods, Installations and Strategies

-Tensorflow API for Object Detection
-Models tried:
-	* SSD Resnet
-	* SSD Inception
-	* Faster RCNN
+##### Bottlenecks

+* The first issue faced by the team was on which model to use for the project. *Speed* versus *accuracy* were the usual factors considered.
+Nevertheless, *latency* became a major determinant since the car would not run because of it.
+The models that were tried on were the Faster RCNN, SSD Resnet and SSD Inception.
+The latter became the best choice for its low computational overhead.

+* Acquisition of good annotated data was done online, both for the sim images and the site images.

+* A major hurdle for everyone was in setting up the environment for the project.
+A significant proportion of the time was spent on getting the project to run in the one environment, only to change to another because of high latency or non-workable errors.
+Some team members actually had to downgrade the systems they were using to meet the code requirements for Carla. and

+* Building the classifier was the last
 Classification Buildup:
 	* red light, no red light
 	* addition of color